emqx/cdk-emqx-cluster/HOWTO.md

 ```bash
 ssh -A -l ec2-user 54.247.190.179 -L8888:emqx-nlb-william-bbbbbbb.elb.eu-west-1.amazonaws.com:80 -L 9999:lb.int.william:80 -L 13000:lb.int.william:3000
 ```
-## From Bastion you can ssh to the EC2 instances
+## From Bastion you can ssh to the other EC2 instances

 ``` bash
 # EMQX